pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 And then it's just cleaning your house.
 And if it's empty, it stops.
 So that's possible.

 But you have to be careful.
-It's irreversible.
+**It's irreversible**.
 Once you implemented it on the blockchain, it's running.
 Always.
 Endless.
 Ever.
 Whenever you initiate it, it will move on.
-And if you made an error, that you submitted a smart contract for your vacuum cleaner and you mistyped the address to where the money should go, then it's gone.
-You can't change it.
+And **if you made an error**, that you submitted a smart contract for your vacuum cleaner and you **mistyped the address to where the money should go**, then it's gone. **You can't change it (the smart contract)**.

+### "Modifying" Smart Contracts possible?

-Therefore, but this will also be discussed with Ivan, you can include not really backdoors, but you can pause the smart contract or something similar.
+Therefore, but this will also be discussed with Ivan, you can include **not really "backdoors"**, but you **can "pause" the smart contract** or something similar.
-So that you say, well, it should only be running if it's being activated.
+So that you say, well, it **should only be running if it's being activated**.
 And only you can activate it because you have the access rights.

 student: So how do people edit smart contracts?
 Or if they can't, do they just have to put a new version out?

-prof: Yes, you have to put a new version.
+prof: Yes, you have to **put a new version**.
 Every smart contract, when you deploy it, so when you install it on the blockchain, gets a smart contract address.
-And if we deploy our "betting" smart contract, it becomes an address.
+And **if we deploy our "betting" smart contract, it becomes an address**.
-And the oracle needs to send the result to that particular address.
+And the **oracle needs to send the result to that particular address**.
 If we agree that we made a mistake, and we say, OK, let's forget about that smart contract.
-Let's deploy the new one that's corrected.
+Let's **deploy the new one** that's corrected.
-Then we need to tell the oracle to submit the results to that smart contract, to the new one.
+Then we need to **tell the oracle to submit the results to that smart contract, to the new one**.
 That's the only way.
-We can't modify the old one.
+We **can't modify the old one**.
 It's impossible.

-Therefore, there are some tricks, but that's coming up that you somehow do some kind of an interface smart contract.
+Therefore, there are some tricks, but that's coming up that you somehow do some kind of an **interface smart contract**.
-So you have an interface smart contract that provides the function calls.
+So you have an interface smart contract that **provides the function calls**.
 And that smart contract is then calling another one.
 And you always can change the address that it's calling.
 So when we see, ah, there is a mistake in our smart contract.
-So we just change the address in the smart contract, so it's no longer calling the wrong one, but the right one.
+So **we just change the address in the smart contract**, so it's no longer calling the wrong one, but the right one.
 And only one person can change the address that it's calling.
 Because we only have the right to do that.